Flexpa Link

 #Mobile applications

 Flexpa Link is normally installed in a browser application.
 It is possible to install Flexpa Link in a mobile application.
-For mobile applications, we recommend installing Flexpa Link inside an in-app browser.
+For mobile applications, we recommend installing Flexpa Link inside of native application views which support tabs.

 #iOS